varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

     The PROXY protocol version Varnish should use when connecting to this backend.
 Allowed values are ``1`` and ``2``.

+    *Notice* this setting will lead to backend connections being used for a single request only (subject to future improvements).
+Thus, extra care should be taken to avoid running into failing backend connections with EADDRNOTAVAIL due to no local ports being available.
+Possible options are:

+    * Use additional backend connections to extra IP addresses or TCP ports

+    * Increase the number of available ports (Linux sysctl ``net.ipv4.ip_local_port_range``)

+    * Reuse backend connection ports early (Linux sysctl ``net.ipv4.tcp_tw_reuse``)

   ``.max_connections``
     Maximum number of open connections towards this backend.
 If Varnish reaches the maximum Varnish it will start failing